Author: Yuresh

 But with so many options, where should listeners (and creators) focus their time?
 Let’s dive into the top podcast genres by category and why they’re dominating the audio space this year.

-1. Technology Podcasts
+1. Technology Podcasts category

 Why it’s booming: With AI, Web3, AR/VR, and automation reshaping every part of our lives, listeners are eager to stay ahead of the curve.
 These shows break down complex topics into accessible, engaging content.